 1.- Urine is an amber liquid with characteristic odor manufactured in the kidneys and eliminated from the body after passing through the urinary tract.
 It can be considered as a filtrate of the plasma, in which all the surplus or waste substances remain.
 Its main component is water, but it also contains other substances such as, mineral, salts (sodium, potassium, calcium, chlorine) and leftover organic substances (urea, uric acid, creatinine, vitamin C).

 2.- When doing a medical check-up, several clinical exams can be requested.
 Urine analysis is among them.
 The doctor ask for this type of analysis to detect the presence of certain unusual substances in the urine, which reflects different alterations in the body.
 For example, red blood cells, high levels of protein and minerals that may indicate problems in the kidneys or urinary tract.
 The doctor might also check the sample for bacteria that cause infection.
 Remember, being motivated and disciplined is essential in this profession.
 Reading, studying and researching also helps.
 Whatever is the chosen path, testimonials and a portfolio can help your career as a medical translator.

-If a medical translator works as freelance, marketing his services becomes as essential as keeping to keep up with the changes in the sector
+If a medical translator works as freelance, marketing his services becomes as essential as keeping up with the changes in the sector

 Details are essential for a medical translator